New & Traditional Countertop Choices: Part 1 Natural Stone Ceramic Tile Porcelain Slab/Sintered Stone Metal Glass Wood

 Pros: "Warmest" of all materials.
 Most minor damage can be easily repaired.
 Huge variety of woods, stains and finishes can complement any decor.

 Cons: Generally not suitable around water.
-Can be treated to make it more water resistant but long-term exposure to water will cause damage no matter the treatment.
+Can be treated to make it more water-resistant, but long-term exposure to water will cause damage no matter the treatment.
 Vulnerable to heat damage, scratches, gouges, and nicks.
 If improperly installed, expansion cracking may occur.
 Must be maintained regularly and refinished every few years.
-Considered by some to be the least sanitary of countertop materials, and some localities do not allow it in commercial kitchens for health reasons but more recent research has shown that the sanitary issues may have been exaggerated.

 Durability - Medium: Only as durable as the finish which can be damaged by many household chemicals, can be scratched, cut, and certainly can be burned by hot pans.
 Any water that penetrates the finish can damage the wood, usually requiring a major repair.
 Figure on refinishing every few years, a fairly costly process.

 Maintenance - High: Requires re-sealing at least monthly and refinishing every few years.
 Normal maintenance with soap and water but not much water.